Whenever I tell people that I spent a few months in Warsaw, people get confused.

 Another popular way to travel around Poland is with Blablacar.
 Blablacar is a ride sharing site where you can chip in to fuel costs with somebody who is already driving to your destination.
-To check it out, click here.
+I used Blablacar a lot during my time in Poland.

 Warszawa, jesteś piękna i kocham cię <3 Warsaw, you are beautiful and I love you <3

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.